Luke-Manyamazi/dinas-website/replit.md

-# Sunshine Preschool Website
+# Dina's Day Care Website

 ## Overview

-This is a modern, responsive website for Sunshine Preschool built with React, TypeScript, and Tailwind CSS.
+This is a modern, responsive website for Dina's Day Care built with React, TypeScript, and Tailwind CSS.
 The application features a single-page design with smooth scrolling navigation, contact form functionality, and a clean, child-friendly interface.
 The project uses a full-stack architecture with Express.js backend and PostgreSQL database integration via Drizzle ORM.

 ## System Architecture